toddaustin07/MQTT_SmartApp/README.md

 - **Broker Port**:  This defaults to the standard MQTT port 1883, but can be modified if needed
 - **Broker Authentication USERID**:  If you have configured your broker to require sign-in, provide the userid here
 - **Broker Authentication Password**:  If you have configured your broker to require sign-in, provide the password here
-- **Top-level Topic**:  All MQTT messages published will begin with this top-level topic segment; defaults to 'smartthings'
+- **Topic Template**:  All MQTT messages published will be sent using this topic; see below for details
 - **Retain Option**:  Turn on if you want the broker to retain the last message to send to the next subscriber
 - **Quality of Service (QoS)**: Tap to choose level 0, 1, or 2
 ##### Device Selection